j-kincaid/liftoff-assignments/P2-Project_Outline/README.md

 # Project Outline
-For this assignment, you will submit a high-level outline of your project.
-This can, and likely will, change over time.
-In particular, your mentor will provide feedback and direction and feedback to help sharpen your ideas.
-So don't worry if you feel unsure about some aspects of the outline, or if you have to change some things later.

 ## Assignment Description
 [Project Outline Assignment](https://education.launchcode.org/liftoff/assignments/project-outline/)

 ## Submission Instructions

 ### Overview

 “An Application for the Charlotte Street Foundation Open Studios Event”

-The Charlotte Street Foundation, a Kansas City arts nonprofit, hosts residencies for artists on the sixth floor of the Town Pavilion.
-Every April, in an Open Studios event, the public is invited for an inside look at the artistic practice of our residents and their creative processes.
+The Charlotte Street Foundation, a local arts nonprofit, manages studio residencies for performers, visual artists and writers on the sixth floor of the Town Pavilion.
+In April we will invite the public to our Open Studios event for an inside look at our art, studios and our creative processes.

-This year, a visual artist named Benjamin Willis will sell grilled cheese sandwiches for $10 in his studio.
-In order to receive a free sandwich, event attendees must visit the studio of each resident, where they will receive a code to be entered in their mobile device upon touring the studio.
-Upon registration at the door, visitors will select from tantalizing breads and cheeses (including vegan options).
-When the passport is complete, it can be redeemed for 100% discount for the price of a sandwich.
+The “Studio Visit” or ”Patron Passport” app will serve as a virtual passport to log the attendees’ studio visits.
+Participation will be 100% voluntary, as we want to encourage meaningful exchanges between artists and their guests.
+It is an opportunity for artists to inform the public about their art, and also a potential setting for sales and connecting to galleries and exhibition curators.
+Artists can design products to tempt visitors to fill their virtual passports.
+For example, resident artist Benjamin Todd Wills will serve grilled cheese sandwiches in his studio.
+In return for a completed virtual passport, the $10 sandwich price will be waived.
+Artists’ rewards and their requirements can be customized.
+I have lots of ideas and potential problems to solve in relation to this app, but it should be a fun one that I can scale up or down in complexity.

 ### Features

-User login/account creation for individuals and families Collection of user data
+User login/account creation
-Selection of cheese and bread
-Order placement
+Schedule of performances
-Artist profiles and search by medium
+Artist profiles include photo,
+120-word artist bio,
+description of products or swag
-Artist codes for tally of 32 studio visits
+Search by artist name, medium, performance time, map location Artist QR codes for tally of studio visits
 Studio Map

 ### Technologies

+Unit 2 technologies
-Python Flask
+Python Flask and SQLAlchemy
-SQLAlchemy
+Jinja templating

+OR

 Node.js
 Firebase
 React

+Some way for artists to log guests’ visits

 ### What I'll Have to Learn

 Node.js
 Firebase
 React
+React Native for apps that run on multiple platforms

+Some sort of scanning check-in technology for tracking visits

+### Project Tracker

 I’ve signed up for Trello and Pivotal, but do not have a clear sense of which will work best for the project.

-GitHub Issues are enabled.
+### GitHub Issues are enabled.